 How to Maintain a Concrete Driveway

-Concrete is a very popular material used for many different surfaces.
-This is because it’s durable, strong and long-lasting.
-If you’re considering installing a new concrete driveway or you already have one, it’s important to properly maintain it.
+While you’re considering installing a new driveway made of concrete -- or you already have one -- take the time to learn how to maintain your concrete driveway.
 If you do, it will last and save you money on repairs.
 If not, it will be a costly nuisance and take away from your home’s appeal and value.

 Sealing your Driveway

-The most important part of concrete maintenance is sealing.
+The most important way to maintain a concrete driveway is sealing.
 As concrete is a porous material, it needs to be sealed against moisture or else it will become cracked and damaged.
 This is especially true for outdoor concrete like driveways.
 However, sealing it once isn’t enough – it needs to be resealed periodically.
 If you live in a city with a lot of rain, like Richmond, Virginia for example, it will need to be resealed at least every two years.

 Keep it Clean

-Even once you’ve sealed your driveway against moisture, it’s still important to keep it clean of spills.
+Even once you’ve sealed your driveway against moisture, you should still take care to keep it clean of spills.
 That’s because chemicals like oil, gasoline and grease can corrode the sealing and erode the concrete.
 If you find a discoloration or hard-to-remove stain, pressure wash the area.
 If that doesn’t work, use hot water and a degreaser.

 Be Careful of Chemicals

-We subject our homes to an array of chemicals for cleaning and beautifying purposes.
-While indoors we are careful to use only those chemicals approved for certain surfaces, outdoors, we often ignore recommendations and apply it wherever we want.
+We homeowners subject our homes to an array of chemicals to clean and beautify them.
+Even if indoors we are careful to use only those chemicals approved for certain surfaces, outdoors we often ignore recommendations.
 However, this can be damaging to concrete.
-Take for example de-icing chemicals.
-Many of them contain ammonium nitrates and ammonium sulfates which attack the concrete.
-Other methods, like sodium chloride or calcium chloride are less damaging, but they can be harmful to vegetation; so you might need to call a landscaper if you’re not careful.
+For example, many de-icing chemicals contain ammonium nitrates and ammonium sulfates which attack the concrete.
+Other methods, like sodium chloride or calcium chloride are less damaging, but they can be harmful to vegetation, so you might need to call a landscaper if you’re not careful.
 In any event, all de-icing materials should be avoided for the first winter after your driveway is installed.

 Treat it Well